-Demerit Area of concern Departmen t Details Has a restorative conversation taken place?
-Action taken/ outcome of restorative conversation and any other sanctions Private note Follow-up date Missed deadlines -Teacher had a restorative conversation with studentTeacher instructed student to come back at end of school day to sit in back of classroom and complete the work.
-Lack of engagement SS Faculty Not required -Teacher had a restorative conversation with student.
-Response of student Not Not Rudeness/disrespect LAH Faculty STEM Faculty Pastoral Boarding but some explanation may be necessary - particularly if A tick box to confirm - yes. -Teacher had a restorative conversation with student - apologised and assured that s/he won't do this againStudent was rude to another student - apologised and took responsibility. mandatory · mandatory but may be useful to remind teacher to Inappropriate use of technology 'other' has been selected.
-Examples may be -Student's mobile phone was taken after 2 nd warning and kept by teacher for remainder of lessonTeacher had a restorative conversation with student. review.
-Unauthorised absence (PT/PD) helpful. -PT had a restorative conversation with studentCfC email send to parent/guardian and/or agentStudent to attend Reading Room and make up lost time.
-Lateness -Teacher had a restorative conversation with studentStudent to attend Reading Room and make up lost time.
+Demerit Area of concern Departmen Details Has a restorative Action taken/ outcome of restorative Private Follow-up t conversation taken place? conversation and any other sanctions note date

+Missed deadlines -Teacher had a restorative conversation

+with student.

+-Teacher instructed student to come

+back at end of school day to sit in back

+of classroom and complete the work.

+Lack of engagement -Teacher had a restorative conversation

+SS Faculty Not required with student.
+Response of student Not Not

+Rudeness/disrespect LAH Faculty but some A tick box to confirm - yes. -Teacher had a restorative conversation mandatory mandatory

+STEM explanation with student - apologised and assured but may be

+Faculty may be that s/he won't do this again. useful to

+Pastoral necessary - -Student was rude to another student - remind

+Boarding particularly if apologised and took responsibility. teacher to

+Inappropriate use of 'other' has -Student's mobile phone was taken after review.

+technology been 2 nd warning and kept by teacher for

+selected. remainder of lesson.

+Examples -Teacher had a restorative conversation

+may be with student.

+Unauthorised helpful. -PT had a restorative conversation with

+absence (PT/PD) student.

+-CfC email send to parent/guardian

+and/or agent.

+-Student to attend Reading Room and

+make up lost time.

+Lateness ] -Teacher had a restorative conversation

+with student.

+-Student to attend Reading Room and

+make up lost time.

+Other 1